Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Move elementspacing to Enums, add Enums.GRID_PADDING, this can be applied to the grid to add a padding to place icons away from all margins.
 Default is set to 0, howevers users and distributions can easily change this to personal preference.

+- [x] Uses upstream  Gio._promisify, and removes locally maintained promiseUtils.js that did the same thing.
+Ustream async improvemnts will therefore flow seamlessly to this app and extension.

+- [x] Extensions can manipulate the stock shell background menu to add options, for example switching backgrounds etc. Gtk4-Ding replaces the background menu with its own right click custom menu, hiding the shell background menu and all its options.
+Now Gtk4 DING adds an item in the right click desktop menu to open the shell background menu, with all it's options, including the ones other extensions may add.
+All shell settings are now shown in this menu.

 **FIXES**

 - [x] Fix Gtk4 Icon Rendering Code to at least render generic correct icons at the correct size.